#LogisticsAdvice

 When expanding into new markets, businesses face competition from local players and international sellers with established brand presence and logistics networks.

-Analyzing the competitive landscape helps uncover ways to differentiate—whether through product quality, pricing strategy, design, or customer experience.
+Analyzing the competitive landscape uncovers ways to differentiate yourself from the competition, whether through product quality, pricing strategy, design or customer experience.

 Online marketplaces are an effective entry point for testing demand in global markets before launching a fully localized e-commerce strategy.